2018 Texas elections

-The 2018 general election was held in the U.S. state of Texas on November 6, 2018.
-All of Texas's executive officers were up for election as well as a United States Senate seat, and all of Texas's thirty-six seats in the United States House of Representatives.
-The Republican and Democratic Parties nominated their candidates by primaries held March 6, 2018.
-Convention Parties nominated their candidates at a series of conventions.
-County Conventions held March 17, 2018, District Conventions held March 24, 2018, and a State Convention held April 14, 2018.
-At the present time there is only one Convention Party in Texas, that is the Libertarian Party.
+Elections were held in Texas on November 6, 2018.
+All of Texas's executive officers were up for election as well as a United States Senate seat, and all of Texas's 36 seats in the United States House of Representatives.
+The Republican and Democratic Parties nominated their candidates by primaries held on March 6, 2018.
+Convention parties nominated their candidates at a series of conventions.
+County conventions were held on March 17, 2018; district conventions were held on March 24, 2018; and a state convention was held on April 14, 2018.
+There is currently only one convention party in Texas, the Libertarian Party.
 Other parties may seek to achieve ballot access.

 Turnout in the November general election reached historic levels, rivaling turnout in a presidential election.
-While the Republican Party won every statewide position, the margin of victory was narrower than previous elections.
+While the Republican Party won every statewide position, the margin of victory was narrower than in previous elections.

+Federal

 United States Senate

 Democratic U.S. Representative Beto O'Rourke and Libertarian candidate Neal Dikeman challenged U.S. Senator Ted Cruz for re-election.
 Cruz narrowly defeated O'Rourke by 2.6%.

 United States House of Representatives

-All of Texas's thirty-six seats in the United States House of Representatives were up for election in 2018.
+All of Texas's 36 seats in the United States House of Representatives were up for election in 2018.
 No open seats changed hands, but two Republican incumbents lost to Democrats.

+Executive

 Governor

 Incumbent governor Greg Abbott ran for a second term.
 He was first elected in 2014 after serving twelve years as Texas Attorney General, and he succeeded Rick Perry as governor.

 Abbott won the March 20, 2018, Republican primary, while Lupe Valdez won the Democratic runoff against Andrew White, becoming the first Latina nominated by a major party for statewide office in Texas.

 Libertarian Mark Tippetts also ran against Abbott.
 Tippetts defeated Kathie Glass, Patrick "Not Governor" Smith, and Kory Watkins at the party convention to earn his nomination.

-Lieutenant Governor
+Lieutenant governor

-On January 9, 2017, the day before the 85th Texas Legislature began its session, incumbent Republican Lieutenant Governor Dan Patrick announced he would run for re-election in 2018.
-He stated his early announcement was in order to dispel rumors of a primary challenge to Governor Greg Abbott or U.S. Senator Ted Cruz.